What is the mission of the Foundation?

 Who decides which projects are funded by the Butterfield Memorial Foundation?

-Our initiatives are approved by the Foundation’s Board of Directors.
+Requests for funding are approved by the Foundation’s Board of Directors.